Policies & Procedures

 By City ordinance, the BCEC is a non-smoking facility.
 Smokers are required to use the designated outdoor areas and receptacles only.
-Smoking in the Center will result in a forfeiture of the Security Deposit.
+Additionally, the use of all tobacco products is prohibited in the facility including but not limited to chew, cigarette, cigars, cigarillos, little cigars, e-cigarettes, pipe, smokeless tobacco and dip.
+Smoking or using tobacco in the Center will result in a forfeiture of the Security Deposit.

 Ticket sales, if any, are the responsibility of the Lessee.
 Lessee may elect to rent the Center’s ticket booth and phone lines for tickets sales during normal business hours or as otherwise agreed to by the Center and the Lessee.
 Staffing of ticket sales activities is the sole responsibility of the Lessee.